 On a Southeast road trip earlier this year, Teddy and I made our way through eight states, with one of them being Kentucky.
-While we only spent two days there, we made sure to fit exploring both Mammoth Cave National Park (blog to come) as well as this hike in the Red River Gorge into our trip.
+While we only spent two days there, we made sure to fit exploring both Mammoth Cave National Park as well as this hike in the Red River Gorge into our trip.
 We loved our time exploring the outdoors of Kentucky and will definitely be back to explore more of what the Red River Gorge has to offer.

 - Trail Name: Lakeside Trail (.25 miles) + Original Trail (.75 miles)